Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 A delivery route optimized overnight does not account for a mid-day traffic disruption.
 A carrier allocation model does not anticipate sudden capacity shortages.
 A forecast does not fully capture the impact of a flash sale or an unexpected surge in demand.

 As a result, organizations find themselves in a constant loop of manual intervention.
 Teams step in to override routes, reassign deliveries, and manage exceptions.
 What was meant to be automated becomes reactive.
+The need for Automated Route Planning that adapts in real time has never been greater.

 This is not a failure of execution teams—it is a failure of system design.